-McKenzie was previously the Sustainability Coordinator for the City of Sedona.
-She draws on her background in environmental policy and non-profit development to find innovative strategies for municipalities to foster healthy communities.
-McKenzie began her career working above tree-line for the Appalachian Mountain Club, which strengthened her understanding of conducting community education and citizen science.
-In 2014, the Friends of the Rio de Flag recognized McKenzie with the Tom Moody Award for her leadership in preserving 2,700 acres of open space land at Picture Canyon and Observatory Mesa in Flagstaff.
+McKenzie is a Program Associate for the Tribes and Climate Change Program.
+She draws on her background in municipal climate policy to support Indigenous communities in adapting to climate change.
+Before joining ITEP, McKenzie served as the Sustainability Manager for the City of Sedona and Sustainability Specialist for the City of Flagstaff.
 She holds a Bachelor of Arts in Government and Law from Lafayette College and a Master of Arts in Sustainable Communities from Northern Arizona University.
-When McKenzie is not attempting to grow food in the desert, she enjoys exploring the rivers and canyons of the Southwest.
+When McKenzie is not attempting to grow food, she enjoys exploring the rivers and canyons of the Southwest.

 Megan Colvin, Director

 Megan grew up and still resides with her family in Flagstaff.
 Megan absolutely loves northern Arizona and is very familiar with much of the surrounding areas, one of her favorites being Oak Creek.
 Megan has watched it grow and change since the 1990’s.
 The entire area brings Megan joy and peace, and would love to be a part of conserving and protecting the health and integrity of the waters of this area.